Eleanor spent the first few days of her marriage in almost constant motion.

 Eleanor’s first two months in Gravonia were a raging success.

 She determinedly set herself to the task of bringing the palace to a state of cleanliness and order it had never known before, with each room cleaned and aired out one at a time.
 Staff caught lazing about were dismissed immediately and replaced.
 The unused ‘death rooms’ were emptied out, the knickknacks sold or discarded, and the rooms closed.
 Old, broken furniture was carted away and Eleanor spent hours digging through royal treasures in the attics and basements of the palace, and she had the junk replaced with beautiful, priceless items that were significant to the royal family’s history.
-Windows were washed until they gleamed, floors were scrubbed; the drapes and curtains were washed or repaired as needed, and finally the tapestries were taken down and cleaned until they were as presentable as possible.
-Eleanor knew she couldn’t throw them out—many dated back almost two hundred years and had been sewn by women of the Gravonian royal family—they were priceless, regardless of how hideous many of them were.
+Windows and floors were repaired and replaced, the drapes and curtains washed or replaced as needed, and finally the tapestries were taken down, washed and repaired as best as possible.
+Eleanor knew she couldn’t throw them out—many dated back almost two hundred years and had been sewn by women of the Gravonian royal family, and were priceless, regardless of how hideous many of them were.

 After that first month, Eleanor finally felt confident enough to take her first trip into Luvov itself.
 She had only caught a glimpse of the squalor, violence and poverty of the tenements and bedraggled alleys of the capital on the day she had arrived, and she decided to ride into the city in a plain coach, hoping to attract as little attention as possible.
 Riding alone through the city, hidden in the carriage and with only two bodyguards, she was horrified at what she saw—it was all ten times worse than it had even seemed.
 Back in the palace, she began writing out her ideas and plans.
 Meanwhile, she talked quietly with Henry, sounding him out on what he thought could be improved.

 “The last thing I want to do,” she told him one night, as they lay in bed after making love.
 “Is pry into peoples’ lives.
-I don’t wish to be a busybody, telling people what’s best for them, but instead we should be… encouragers.
+I don’t wish to be a busybody, but instead we should be… encouragers.
 We ought to set a good example, I think.
 The royal family should be quiet, clean-living, economical, and useful.
 After all, we exist at their sufferance, don’t we?
-If we can set a good example, then we can at least suggest… never demand… that people lift themselves up out of the muck and improve their lives on their own.
+If we can set a good example, then I can at least suggest… never demand… that people lift themselves up out of the muck and improve their lives on their own.
 We just have to make them want to and there is no limit to what they might achieve.”

 Henry snuggled his wife, loving the sound of her voice as much as he loved what she was saying.
 “So you envision great things for Gravonia, do you, dearest?”

-"Any country can be great, Henry.
+"Any country can be a great nation, Henry.
 It just needs good leadership, but mostly it depends on good citizens.
 A great king is only so when he rules a great people.”

 “What about a great queen?” he asked her, smiling.